danchoi/traderjoes-ipad/README.md

 # Trader Joes on the iPad

-This is a quick open source project that puts Trader Joe's Fearless Flyer and Recipes on your iPad.
+This is a open source iOS project that puts Trader Joe's Fearless Flyer and Recipes on your iPad.
 It lets you navigate the content easily  using the iPad's native scrolling table views.

+This project is still under development.
+More features are planned!
+If you're interested in helping, climb aboard!

 ## Screenshots